 startTime - Include samples on or after the specified time.
-The time is either an absolute time in ISO 8601 format (such as 2012-08-13T19:36:00Z) or a time relative to the endTime (such as -5m or -4h).
-By default, the start time is -5m.

-endTime - Include samples on or before this time.
+The time is either an absolute time in ISO 8601 format (such as 2012-08- endTime - Include samples on or before this time.
 The end time is either an absolute time in ISO 8601 format or a time relative to now (such as -5m or -4h).
 The default end time is now.
 Offset time values are relative to the current system clock time on the Metrics Engine.